alice-doc/alice-analysis-tutorial/analysis/modify.md

 ```
 AliAnalysisTaskSE::UserExec
 ```
 is called once for each event in the input data set. **You never have to explicitly call this function yourself** !
-Remember, from programming 101 classes, the lecture about **inheritance** in c++ ?
-The UserExec function is called by a **base** class that you do not have to worry about.
+Remember, from programming 101 classes, the lecture about **inheritance** in C++?
+The `UserExec` function is called by a **base** class that you do not have to worry about.
 We will later see that this function is only called when an event passes your **trigger selection**.

 ## Fun !